 Where n is the Julian date and all calculations are done in degrees.

-For latitudes greater than 65.6° the:
+For latitudes greater than 65.6° the term:

-term in the Hdaylight equations will be less than -1 for a portion of the year and greater than +1 for a different portion of the year.
-During these portions of the year the above equations for Hdaylight be used and instead, the following apply:
+in the Hdaylight equations will be less than -1 for a portion of the year and greater than +1 for a different portion of the year.
+During these portions of the year Hdaylight becomes as follows::

 The number of hours between sunset and sunrise, Hdarkness, can be readily calculated